sagarhiremath/trader-sentiment-analysis/README.md

 - Matplotlib

 ## ▶️ How to Run
-1. Open the notebook `analysis.ipynb`
+1. Open the notebook `trader-sentiment-analysis (Primetrade.ai).ipynb`
 2. Run all cells sequentially